mthanki/mehulthanki/README.md

 I am a full stack developer working with web frameworks like Angular, React and backend technologies like NodeJS, MongoDB and PostgreSQL.

-You can view my full portfolio [here](https://github.com/mthanki), or check a summary of some projects below.
+You can view my full portfolio [here](https://github.com/mthanki), or check a summary below.

 <!-- You can use the [editor on GitHub](https://github.com/mthanki/mehulthanki/edit/main/README.md) to maintain and preview the content for your website in Markdown files. -->